With Zod (recommended)

 import { JoinRoom, ChatMessage, UserJoined, UserLeft } from "./shared/schemas";

-// Create type-safe client
+// Create type-safe client with auto-reconnect and message queueing

 const client = wsClient({